 2. Understand that this is a serious problem that needs to be addressed thoroughly

 Bulimia is extremely complex and persistent.
-It is a powerful comping mechanism that provides your daughter with soothing endorphins.
+Your daughter’s bulimia is likely more serious than you think it is because bulimia tends to live in the shadows.
+It is a powerful coping mechanism that provides your daughter with soothing endorphins.
 She is reliant on her bulimia to feel OK in her life.
 As a result, treatment is deep and intense.

-Letting go of her bulimia in exchange for healthy coping skills will take time and patience.
+Letting go of her bulimia in exchange for healthy coping skills will take time and persistence.
 But the consequences of a lifetime of bulimia are far more serious.
-There are serious health impacts as well as mental and emotional limitations.
+There are serious physical, mental, and emotional health impacts of the disorder.
 Rest assured that living with bulimia doesn’t have to be your daughter’s fate.
 It will take time and energy to recover.
 But it is very possible.

 3. Recognize that bulimia requires specialized treatment and recovery

 4. Respect your child’s process and body throughout recovery

 Recovery is hard for everyone.
 Bulimia provides a protective numbing layer that your child relies on.
 As a result, recovery requires her to remove her numbing layer and show her parents, loved ones, and friends her true self.
 Recovery empowers her to recognize her unique wants and desires.
 It also empowers her to say “no” to things she doesn’t want.

 5. Get help for yourself so that you can manage the stress of having a bulimic daughter

 Your daughter’s bulimia is going to be hard on you.
 This is not parenting 101.
 You’ll be asked to learn new things and stretch yourself.
 Remember that your child must change to recover.
 Therefore, you’ll need to accommodate her as she changes, grows, and expands.